 Policy & Practice in Higher Education

-Meet our higher education students who are preparing to become tomorrow's college and university leaders.
+Meet our Ed.
+Admin Higher Education students who are preparing to become tomorrow's college and university leaders.
 Our program offers professional experiences in such areas as Advising, Counseling, Facilities, Admissions, Residence Life, Student Affairs, and Human Resources.

 Full Time Part Time Online

-Candidates in the M.Ed.
-Education Administration: Higher Education Option complete 30 credits of coursework, with some courses offered on campus and some online, providing the flexibility for working professionals to complete the degree in a timely and convenient manner.
-The program is open to individuals who have had substantial experiences in higher education work while undergraduates or who are currently working in higher education.
-For applicants who are undergraduate students at UMass Lowell, a “PLUS ONE” route is available (see PLUS ONE admission requirements).
+Candidates in M.Ed.
+Education Administration: Higher Education complete 30 credits of synchronous, online coursework during the academic year, providing flexibility for working professionals to complete the degree in a timely and convenient manner.
+Summer synchronous, asynchronous, and in-person course options are also available for students who seek a year round academic experience.
+The program is open to individuals who have prior college work experience, who hold current positions in student or academic affairs, or who have an interest in advanced studies in higher education.
+For applicants who are current undergraduate students at UMass Lowell the Bachelor's-to-Master's route is also available.

-To learn about competitive Graduate Fellowships for M.Ed. in Higher Education students, visit the Student Affairs website.
+For more information about competitive Graduate Fellowships in Education Administration: Higher Education, visit the Student Affairs website.

 The degree requires 30 credits of graduate study.
 All candidates must complete 18 credits of required course work consisting of six credits of foundations, three credits of research and nine credits of core courses.

-The College of Education's commitment to "Education for Transformation" provides opportunities for Higher Education Option students to
+The School of Education's commitment to "Education for Transformation" provides opportunities for students in the M.Ed.
+Education Administration: Higher Education option to:

 Review the suggested Degree Pathway.